League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

 SRD content is licensed from Wizards of the Coast under the terms of the Open Gaming License (OGL), as outlined [here](https://dnd.wizards.com/articles/features/systems-reference-document-srd).

-Note that while we try to stay consistent with the official german translations by GF9 / Ulisses Spiele, we take great care to not use any of their translated copy but instead do our own translations from english based on free or licensed sources, OGL or otherwise.